-- 2. No equipment would be closer than 50 feet of the centerline of Clear Creek Ditch. - 3.
-Hand buck and pile slash within 50 feet of the centerline of the irrigation ditch. - 4.
-There would be no skidding across the ditch. - 5.
+- 1. Leaving additional trees would increase the structural component to the stream channel and flood prone area.
+In Unit 14R, leave an estimated 5 to 15 additional trees, (20 to 48 inches DBH).
+These trees would be girdled and allowed to fall naturally.
+In Unit 11, the portion of trees that fall across FDR 2130 into the riparian reserve would be cut off and left for riparian reserve enhancement. - 2.
+No equipment would be closer than 50 feet of the centerline of Clear Creek Ditch.
+(BMP) - 3.
+Hand buck and pile slash within 50 feet of the centerline of the irrigation ditch.
+(BMP) - 4.
+There would be no skidding across the ditch.
+(BMP) - 5.
 Tree planting would not occur on the ditch berm. - 6.
-Directionally fall trees away from streams, Clear Creek irrigation ditch, and areas specified as "no cut" areas. - 7.
+Directionally fall trees away from streams, Clear Creek irrigation ditch, and areas specified as "no cut" areas.
+(BMP) - 7.
 No skid trails are allowed closer that 50 feet of the ditch unless they are located on existing skid trails or roads.
+(BMP)